Habitat houses foster optimism and confidence

 “A lot of times people will say, ‘I just really want to help people,’ and it might not seem like it’s a job,” she says.
 “That was kind of an eye-opener that this exists as a job — to help someone — and it definitely aligned with what I want to do now.”

-Having just earned her master’s degree in global sustainability from the University of South Florida, Whatley plans to go abroad to “work on projects that are development projects.
+Having just earned her master’s degree in global sustainability from the University of South Florida, Amanda plans to go abroad to “work on projects that are development projects.
 That could range from water to even building houses to helping people start businesses.”
 Very simply put, she’s planning to make helping people her career.

-Whatley has traveled to Turkey as part of a U.S. State Department critical language program and studied with another State Department program in Tanzania.
+Amanda has traveled to Turkey as part of a U.S. State Department critical language program and studied with another State Department program in Tanzania.
 As her final project for completing her master’s, she worked in Malawi to help create a comprehensive plan for boosting tourism to the country’s national parks.

 Though she was naturally inclined to help people, it didn’t completely click until her family partnered with Habitat.
 That partnership helped her understand “that you need to participate, you need to volunteer and be a part of something bigger.”

-For Amanda Whatley, something bigger started with Habitat.
+For Amanda, something bigger started with Habitat.